Scaling limit of a limit order book model via the regenerative characterization of L\'evy trees: Coupling with a branching random walk

 Because of the last property and the preceding remark, we have

-Note that since $J \leq 1$, we have $\psi^*(\Tree_1) \leq h(\Tree_1)$, and in particular $\psi^*(B(\Tree_1)) \leq h(\Tree_1)$.
-The following result is a slight variation of Theorem~$2$ in Simatos~\cite{Simatos+:0}, where the same model in discrete-time and without the boundary condition (i.e., an order may be added in the negative half-line) was studied.
-The intuition behind this coupling is to create a genealogy between orders in the book, a newly added order being declared the child of the order corresponding to the current price, see Section~$3.1$ in Simatos~\cite{Simatos+:0} for more details.
+Note that since $J \leq 1$, we have $\psi^*(\Tree_1) \leq h(\Tree_1)$, which gives in particular $\psi^*(B(\Tree_1)) \leq h(\Tree_1)$.
+The following result is a slight variation of Theorem~$2$ in~\cite{Simatos14:1}, where the same model in discrete-time and without the boundary condition (i.e., an order may be added in the negative half-line) was studied.
+The intuition behind this coupling is to create a genealogy between orders in the book, a newly added order being declared the child of the order corresponding to the current price, see Section~$3.1$ in~\cite{Simatos14:1} for more details.

-\begin{theorem} [Theorem~$2$ in~\cite{Simatos+:0}] Let $a$ be any integer and $g < d$ be the endpoints of the first excursion of $\pi \circ X$ above level $a$.
+\begin{theorem} [Theorem~$2$ in~\cite{Simatos14:1}] Let $a$ be any integer and $g < d$ be the endpoints of the first excursion of $\pi \circ X$ above level $a$.
 Then the process $(X_t - X_{g-}, g \leq t \leq d)$ under $\P$ and embedded at jump epochs is equal in distribution to the process $(\Gamma \circ \Phi_k \circ B_+(\Tree_{a+1}), k = 0, \ldots, \tau(\Tree_{a+1}))$. \end{theorem}